WHERE SHOULD I BEGIN AS A NEW MEMBER?

 WHY DOES MY TOPIC HAVE A DIFFERENT TITLE?

-We reserve the right to edit topic titles and/or post content in order to improve their quality.
+We reserve the right (and often exercise it) to edit topic titles and/or post content in order to improve their quality and the quality of this site.

 HOW DO I SEARCH THE FORUM?

-At the top right of your screen is a search icon that you can use to search the entire forum.
+At the top right of your screen is a search icon with both basic and advanced search features.

 HOW DO I CREATE A NEW TOPIC?

 To create a new topic (aka, ask a question or make a comment), click the + New Topic button in the upper right of your screen.
-Type a short specific title for your Topic.
+Type a short specific informative title for your Topic.
 The more descriptive the title, the more likely you are to get responses.
-Ideally, keep your Topic title in the 5 - 10 word length.
+Ideally, keep your Topic title within 5 to10 words.
 Then select the appropriate Category from the drop-down list, and enter your question or comments in the text box.
 Only post to one category.

 HOW CAN I ADD A PHOTO TO MY PROFILE?

-To add a profile photo, click on your circular avatar in the upper right screen.
+To add a profile photo, click on your circular avatar (the colored circle with a letter in it) in the upper right screen.
 Then click the settings gear icon just below your avatar.
 Go to Preferences, and scroll down to Profile Picture.
 Click the pencil edit icon and follow the prompts.

 HOW CAN I SEE IF NEW REPLIES TO MY TOPIC HAVE BEEN MADE?